 Bayonne is an extremely ethnically-diverse city.
 The people who call Bayonne home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bayonne residents report their race to be White, followed by Black or African-American.
+The greatest number of Bayonne residents report their race to be White, followed by Asian.
 Bayonne also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.52% of the city’s residents.
-Important ancestries of people in Bayonne include Irish, Polish, Egyptian, and German.
+People of Hispanic or Latino origin account for 33.47% of the city’s residents.
+Important ancestries of people in Bayonne include Italian, Irish, Polish, Egyptian, and German.

 The most common language spoken in Bayonne is English.
 Other important languages spoken here include Spanish and Arabic.